What Glue Can I Use for Tooth Gems?

 - Dental Composite Resin: Safe, reliable, and long-lasting.

-- Orthodontic Adhesive: Often used for braces but can be adapted for tooth gems.
+- Orthodontic Adhesive: Often used for braces, but can be adapted.

 - Light-Cured Resin: Similar to composite resin but requires UV curing.